containerbuildsystem/atomic-reactor/docs/plugins.md

  * **sendmail**
    * Status: not yet enabled (chain rebuilds)
    * If this build was triggered by a chain in a parent layer, rather than having been explicitly requested by a developer, email is sent to the image owner(s) about the success or failure of the build.
- * **delete_from_registry**
-   * Status: disabled
-   * Deletes image from V2 registry.
-This is needed after pulp_sync is run so that the image is not accidentally synced next time.